ChatGPT prototype was launched on 30 Nov 2022 by startup OpenAI. There was no fanfare but the industry was abuzz.

 ChatGPT is chatbot with AI driven technology coupled with natural language processing (NLP) capability.
 It is easy to use, highly intuitive as it senses what you are looking for even if your query criteria is limited, hazy and has errors etc. It has been trained on an extensive dataset by AI as well as human trainers.

-There were some queries that did not generate a response and admittedly the queries were deliberately vague just to test it out.
+There were some queries that I entered that did not generate a response and admittedly the queries were deliberately vague just to test it out.

-Within a few minutes of trying out ChatGPT, I realised that Google search in its present form after 25 years is outdated.
+Within a few minutes of trying out ChatGPT, I realised that Google search in its present form after 25 years suddenly seems outdated.

-ChatGPT requires a single entry while Google takes a bit of navigation.
-Maybe an another search or more followed by selective pick of results.
+ChatGPT requires a single entry while Google takes a bit of navigation to find a specific article with depth.
+Maybe another search or more followed by selective pick of results.
 You read the results to piece together for the information sought.
 So this was a huge leap.

 To be fair Google is a search engine while ChatGPT is much more.
 It is a query response engine, a conversational chatbot with human like language articulation capability..